By Neil Merrett

 Everything is knowable in the world of Deux Ex: Mankind Divided, at least until the game’s next sequel arrives at some anticipated future date.

-The small group of shadowy figures that control our lives and imprison us can be discovered, their ultimate aims to distort our world view via corrupt media channels can be exposed, and prejudices can be quelled before they are inflamed into the murder and segregation of entire peoples.
+The small group of shadowy figures that control our lives and imprison us can be discovered in the game.
+Their ultimate aims to distort our world view via corrupt media channels can be exposed, and prejudices can be quelled before they are inflamed into the murder and segregation of entire peoples.
 Who wouldn’t want all that?

 It is perhaps a natural extension of the pragmatic world of the first Deus Ex, which was released on PC 16 years ago.
 The game gave the player a huge amount of control of how they navigated a world of shadowy, ambiguous individuals with unknown purposes.